steveoconnell/ApliaActivityReportDownloader/README.md

 ## License
 Use in academic research will require a citation to the paper for which the code was developed:

-Joyce, Ted, Sean Crockett, David A. Jaeger, R. Onur Altindag and Stephen D. O'Connell, "An experiment in online learning," City University of New York Graduate Center, mimeo, 2013.
+Joyce, Ted, Sean Crockett, David A. Jaeger, R. Onur Altindag and Stephen D. O'Connell, "Does Classroom Time Matter?
+A Randomized Field Experiment of Hybrid and Traditional Lecture Formats in Economics," NBER Working Paper #20006.
+March 2014.